UWCCDL/PTSD/README.md

 The emotional valence of each chunk is calculated as a function of its cues.
 Each cue has a value of V(q) ~ N(0).

-One cue, Q0, has an incredibly high value V, which is fixed.
+One cue, Q0, is defined as having an incredibly high value emotional valence V, which is fixed.
 In fact, all cue values are stored in a table.
 However, we can calculate exactly the emotional value of each chunk as the sum of the emotional valences of its cues, V(chunk) = Sum[q] V(q).

 ## Associations